plausible/website/_posts/2020-04-08-why-you-should-stop-using-google-analytics-on-your-website.md

 [According to PECR](https://ico.org.uk/for-organisations/guide-to-pecr/guidance-on-the-use-of-cookies-and-similar-technologies/what-are-cookies-and-similar-technologies/), you "need to tell people about analytics cookies and gain consent for their use".
 If you use cookies you must say what cookies will be set, explain what the cookies will do and obtain consent to store cookies on devices.

-## It' blocked by many plugins and browsers so the data is not very accurate
+## It's blocked by many plugins and browsers so the data is not very accurate

 Many people have got enough of banner advertising, retargeting and remarketing messages, and behavioral profiling so they choose to block some of these distractions.